microsoft/vscode-docs/release-notes/latest.md

 ### VS Code no longer 'fixes' Relative Paths in Launch Configurations

 In the January milestone we've deprectated the use of relative paths in launch configurations (but still continued to convert relative in absolute paths).
-With this milestone we've dropped this 'automagical' fixing in favor of a more transparent strategy: VS Code does not modify launch configuration paths in any way when sending them to the debug adapter.
+With this milestone we've dropped this 'automagical' fixing in favor of a more transparent strategy: VS Code no longer modifies launch configuration paths in any way when sending them to the debug adapter.
 This is now in line with treatment of paths in task configurations.

 If you haven't already fixed your launch configuration paths for the January release, then you will now see this (or similar) errors when starting a debug session: